mengziheng/Gpu-SubgraphIsomorphism/README.md

 Run the srcipt direct
     `python script.py --input_graph_folder /data/zh_dataset/processed_graph_challenge_dataset/snap/cit-Patents --input_pattern Q2`

-there are also other parameters you can choose to change：
+input_graph_folder and input_pattern are required, and there are also other parameters you can choose to change：

 --N : numbers of GPU